Definition of the Position

 - Learn and understand the organization and operation of the City and of outside agencies as necessary to assume assigned responsibilities.

 - Use English effectively to communicate in person, over the telephone, and in writing.

 Education and Experience:

-Must possess mobility to work in the field; strength, stamina, and mobility to perform medium to heavy physical work, to work in confined spaces and around machines, to climb and descend ladders, to operate varied hand and power tools and construction equipment, and to operate a motor vehicle and visit various City sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone or radio.
-The job involves fieldwork requiring frequent walking in operational areas to identify problems or hazards.
-Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate above-mentioned tools and equipment.
-Positions in this classification bend, stoop, kneel, reach, and climb to perform work and inspect work sites.
-Employees must possess the ability to lift, carry, push and pull materials and objects weighing up to 100 pounds, or heavier weights with the use of proper equipment.
+Must possess mobility to work in the field and in a standard office setting and use standard office equipment, including a computer, to operate a motor vehicle and drive on surface streets; vision to read printed materials, a computer screen, and examine evidence; and hearing and speech to communicate in person and over the telephone or radio.
+The job involves fieldwork requiring frequent walking on uneven terrain and landscapes when performing parking enforcement duties.
+Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard, typewriter keyboard, or calculator and to operate parking enforcement related tools and equipment.
+Position in this classification bend, stoop, kneel, reach, and climb to perform work.
+Employees must possess the ability to lift, carry, push, and pull materials and objects up to 25 pounds.

 City Mission, Vision, and Values: